- How To Understand Your Golf Club Distances

 Some courses have yardage diagrams available that will give you more accurate distances for each hole.
 These can be handy but will slow play down a bit.

-Technology can also help in this regards and there are many great rangefinders available.
+Technology can also help in this regard and there are many great rangefinders available.
 Some have multiple features and many are extremely accurate.

 What this means is that a modern set will generally hit further than a comparable set made a few years back.
-One player’s 6 iron could have a different loft to the next so the potential is different.
-This is why it is important to learn your averages with your clubs.
+One player’s 5 iron could have a different loft than the next so the potential is different.
+This is why it is important to understand your golf clubs and their distances.
 If you change or upgrade you will most likely have to factor in these changes after getting used to them for some time.
 Our article breaks down how many degrees of loft you can expect between your irons.

-There are a number of things you can do to improve your golf and reduce your score but knowing your clubs and the distances they can hit is one of the most important ones.
+There are several things you can do to improve your golf and reduce your score but knowing your range of golf club distances well will help you make smart decisions on the course.
 It will take some time and effort but has the potential to dramatically improve your enjoyment of the game as well as your score.

 Do it, you won’t regret it.